Asthma and Allergy Forecast

 Kids of various ages in the park hiking during a hot summer day.

-How to manage weather allergy symptoms
+How to manage environmental allergy triggers

 How does weather impact asthma symptoms?